dr-tc/uu-campus-quest/content/about.md

 ### Thanks to:{{< break-end >}}

-Many thanks to all the professional services department staff who participated in the game, with special appreciation for our inaugural cohort of Student Success Ambassadors.
+Many thanks to all the professional services staff who participated in the game, with special appreciation for our inaugural cohort of Student Success Ambassadors.

 - Library Team
 - Student Administration Team